 Pvt.
 Charles Herbert Looney

 Charles enlisted in the U. S. Army on September 6, 1940, at Montgomery, Alabama, when he was seventeen.
 Before entering the army, he worked as a clerk.
-Charles trained at Fort Benning, Georgia.
-He was assigned to the 753rd Tank Battalion.
-His battalion was then sent to Camp Polk, Louisiana, but it did not take part in the maneuvers that were taking place while they were there.
+Charles trained at Fort Benning, Georgia, and assigned to the 753rd Tank Battalion.
+His battalion was sent to Camp Polk, Louisiana, in the late summer of 1941, but it did not take part in the maneuvers that were taking place while they were there.

 On December 31, 1941, Company was sent out reconnaissance patrols north of the town of Baluiag.
 The patrols ran into Japanese patrols, which told the Americans that the Japanese were on their way.
 Knowing that the railroad bridge was the only way into the town and to cross the river, Lt.
 Gentry set up his defenses in view of the bridge and the rice patty it crossed.

 Early on the morning of the 31st, the Japanese began moving troops and across the bridge.
 The engineers came next and put down planking for tanks.
 A little before noon Japanese tanks began crossing the bridge.